Behrang Safari: FC Basel

 For their 2009–10 season Basel appointed Thorsten Fink as their new head coach.
 Safari scored his first goal for the club on 7 February 2010 in the home game in the St. Jakob-Park as Basel won 4–0 against BSC Young Boys.
 Basel joined the 2009–10 UEFA Europa League in the second qualifying round.
 Basel advanced to the group stage, in which despite winning three of the six games the ended in third position and were eliminated.
 They finished four points behind group winners Roma and one behind Fulham, against whom they lost 3–2 in the last game of the stage.
 At the end of the 2009–10 season he won the Double with his club.
 They won the League Championship title with 3 points advantage over second placed Young Boys.
 The team won the Swiss Cup, winning the final 6–0 against Lausanne-Sport.

 Basel started in the 2010–11 UEFA Champions League third qualifying round and advanced to the group stage, but ended the group in third position.
 Therefore they dropped to the 2010–11 Europa League knockout phase, but here they were eliminated by Spartak Moscow due to a last minute goal against them.
 Safari played in all 12 matches.
 With Basel, Safari won the Swiss Championship for the second time at the end of the 2010–11 season, topping the table just one point clear of rivals Zürich.

 On 30 May 2011 it was announced that Safari would leave the club.
 Safari played 94 league games for Basel during his three-year contract.

 Anderlecht

 On 30 May 2011, Behrang signed a contract for the Belgian club Anderlecht.
 He had his debut for Anderlecht on 29 July 2011 in the 2–1 away defeat against Oud-Heverlee Leuven.
-He played his first European game for the team in the Europa League qualifying away win against Bursaspor in the Bursa Atatürk Stadium on 18 August 2011.
+He played his first European game for the team in the Europa League qualifying away match over Bursaspor in the Bursa Atatürk Stadium on 18 August 2011.
 He won the league in his first season with Anderlecht.